isomerpages/moe-navalbasesec/_prospective-students/DSA @ NBSS/Why NBSS?.md

 third_nav_title: DSA @ NBSS
 variant: markdown
 ---
-<p>All Secondary One Navalites admitted to our school via DSA will benefit from customised talent development programmes to groom them to become leaders in their respective talent areas. </p>
+<p>All Secondary One Navalites admitted to our school via DSA will benefit from customised talent development programmes to groom them to become leaders in their respective talent areas.
+These programmes focus on fostering both performance and moral character, aligning with our school's RECIPE values of Respect, Resilience, Care, Integrity, Passion and Excellence.
+Students will develop their leadership skills through the application of the five practices of exemplary leadership modelling the way, inspiring a shared vision, challenging the process, enabling others to act, and encouraging the heart while actively participating in their CCAs and student development initiatives.</p>
 <img src="/images/y1.png">
 <p><strong>Click here to view our “<a href="https://www.youtube.com/watch?v=dz-6f1xY22E&amp;feature=youtu.be">DSA@NBSS</a></strong><strong>” video!</strong></p>
 <p>The detailed benefits for the respective talent areas are given below:</p>